Training – building capability and confidence to support students with type 1 diabetes

 Example 2

-A student in grade 1 has just commenced on an insulin pump.
-The parent liaises with the child’s diabetes treating team to ensure that an updated Action and Management plan is provided to the school.
+A student in grade 1 has just started using an insulin pump.
+The parent liaises with the child’s medical treatment team to ensure that an updated Action and Management plan is provided to the school.
 The treating team also provide the responsible staff face to face training regarding entering blood glucose levels and carbohydrate data into the pump.

 Training for all staff